Pitched battle in Mariupol intensifies, as war displaces millions across Ukraine

 Andriy Yermak, the head of Ukraine’s presidential office, repeated Zelensky’s call for a no-fly zone and greater weaponry supplies on Monday, accusing some European countries of accepting a partial Russian occupation of Ukraine so they could continue buying energy from Russia.

 “To freedom-loving people around the world we say: This is your war, too.
 Help us win it,” he wrote in a Washington Post opinion piece.
-He also wrote: “If we don’t get the equipment we need to succeed, Putin won’t stop in Ukraine.
+He also wrote: “If we don’t get the equipment we need to succeed, [Russian President Vladimir] Putin won’t stop in Ukraine.
 He will go for NATO next.”

-The war has triggered a massive global campaign of economic reprisal against Russia, sending the country’s economy into free-fall and isolating Putin as his government dismisses the prospect of compromising on its major objectives.
+The war has triggered a sweeping global campaign of economic reprisal against Russia, sending the country’s economy into free-fall and isolating Putin as his government dismisses the prospect of compromising on its major objectives.

 It has also had intense diplomatic repercussions as Russia grows more isolated.
 On Monday, Russia’s Foreign Ministry said it had summoned Washington’s ambassador in Moscow, John Sullivan, to protest Biden’s description of Putin as a “war criminal.”